SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Swift/md-docs/Kubernetes/swift-kubernetes-instrumentApplication.md

 &nbsp;

 ### Step 2: Initialize tracer
-Intialize the tracer using the code block below in the `main.swift` file :
+Initialize the tracer using the code block below in the `main.swift` file :

 ```swift
 var resources = DefaultResources().get()